-The simulator transcript pane (

-Figure 8) displays each event that occurs during the simulation and the time (on the simulator clock) when the event occurred.
-In general, the transcript records the time each event occurred, the type of event (enabled, started, waiting for resources, etc.), and the number and name of the element involved in the event.
+The Simulator Transcript pane (Figure 8) displays each event that occurs during the simulation and the time (on the Simulator clock) when the event occurred.
+In general, the transcript records the time each event occurred, the type of event (enabled, started, waiting for resources, etc.), and the number and name of the entity involved in the event.
 The transcript pane provides a basis for understanding the detailed execution of the behavior model.
-From this pane, you can review the detailed events as they occurred during the execution of the simulator.
+From this pane, you can review the detailed events as they occurred during the execution of the Simulator.